badd-labs/badd-labs/labs/A1/README.md

 In this exercise, you are required to report the average fee of all transactions in block `15479087`.
 You can modify the given code.

 - Hint: transactions in block `15479087` are listed on three pages.
+- Hint: In Ethereum, a transaction's `fee' equals the transaction's `effectiveGasPrice' multiplied by its `gasUsed'.

 Exercise 6.
 Automatically explore transactions across two blocks
 ---